 - In an angiographic study of postmenopausal women with CHD, greater intake of saturated fat was associated with less progression of atherosclerosis, whereas carbohydrate and polyunsaturated fat intake were associated with greater progression.

-Let’s take a closer look at how high carbohydrate and PUFAs industrial seed “vegetable” oil intake causes chronic inflammation that leads to heart disease.
+Let’s take a closer look at how high carbohydrate and PUFA industrial seed “vegetable” oil intake causes chronic inflammation that leads to heart disease.

 Carbs and Heart Disease

-In this 2020 meta-analysis of high and low-carb diet on risks of heart disease, the authors stated, “diets with high levels of carbohydrates, especially refined or high glycemic index carbohydrates, also appear to be associated with hypertension, coronary heart disease, obesity, type 2 diabetes, metabolic syndrome and increased risk of mortality.
+In this 2020 meta-analysis of high and low-carb diets on risks of heart disease, the authors stated, “Diets with high levels of carbohydrates, especially refined or high glycemic index carbohydrates, also appear to be associated with hypertension, coronary heart disease, obesity, type 2 diabetes, metabolic syndrome and increased risk of mortality.

 While this 2006 study found that getting more than 60% of your calories from carbs lowers your “good” HDL cholesterol.
 At the same time, it raises triglycerides–both of which can have negative consequences on your heart health.